Emeric Essex Vidal: Situation

 In 1816 Argentina was fighting its war of independence with Spain.
 Across the River Plate rebellious Uruguay had been invaded by Portuguese/Brazilian forces.
 In August HMS Hyacinth arrived in Buenos Aires to protect British property.
 Although based in Rio, such ships came and went; Vidal observed Buenos Aires during the next two years.

 Very few painters had visited the region at all.
-For all practical purposes, images of it did not exist.
+Images of it scarcely existed.
 Local artists, such as there were, specialised in religious subjects or elite portraiture; they had no motive to paint the ordinary inhabitants and their customs.
 In contrast, naval officers, "however junior, were encouraged to keep their eyes and ears open, and to take notes on the manners and customs of the native people they might encounter.
 Governments of the day were largely dependent on the observations of intelligent travellers."

 The Buenos Aires that Vidal came to had no splendid scenery to compare with Brazil's, wrote an Argentine critic.
 "Everything was monotonous, without colour; the immense plain losing itself in the distant horizon.
 Its architecture was poor and without character."
 But what Buenos Aires could and did offer him, pictorially, was its human types, their strange implements, their rural and urban tasks and the animals of the Pampas.That is why the landscape artist within Vidal was transformed into a figure and animal painter — the latter, difficult for a seaman; for if one wants to depict something well, one must observe it often.But he was, till then, the only oneto give us a truthful representation of what he saw; the first to do it in our city.
 He drew, maybe not well, but such as they were, the common people; how they dressed, how they moved, their country chores, and the sensation of sadness and poverty they imparted."

 Thus it was that Vidal was the first, and for a time, the only artist to paint the everyday scenes of life in Buenos Aires and Uruguay.
 Wrote S. Samuel Trifilo:The documentary value of these sketches, in bringing a visual representation of some characteristic scenes and types of Old Buenos Aires, cannot be overestimated.
 As stated by Cordero, the water colors "constitute the best document of its kind to acquaint us with the characteristics of Buenos Aires during the first decade of the national period."